mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/gpsposition.rst

    autoStart: false	  # true/false, default is false
    refreshinterval: 5000  # refresh interval in ms, default is 5000 ms
    follow: true           # default false, true refreshs the map for every received GPS position received, only use with WMS in tiled mode
+   average: 1             # calculates the average of the last at parameter average defined amount of received GPS coordinates, default 1

 Class, Widget & Style
 ======================